 The cost of PO financing varies based on the transaction’s risk profile and volume.
 However, the average 30-day cost ranges from 3% to 3.5% of the supplier cost.
 These costs are prorated and accrue until the PO financing company is paid.

-b) Only covers direct supplier expenses
+b) Covers only direct supplier expenses

-The line only covers the direct supplier expense for the order.
+The line covers only the direct supplier expense for the order.
 Furthermore, the finance company pays the supplier directly.

 c) Works only with high-margin transactions

-7. Purchase order financing example
+7. Purchase order financing: a detailed example

 ABC Supplies is a small business that wins a $1,000,000 purchase order for electronic products from Super Store, a major retailer.
 ABC Supplies gets a quote to buy the products from ACME Corp, an overseas supplier.
 ACME Corp quotes $650,000 for the order, which provides ABC Suppliers with a 35% gross margin.

-a) ABC Supplies uses PO Financing
+a) ABC Supplies uses PO financing

 ABC Supplies works with a PO financing company that offers to cover the supplier cost of the transaction.
 The finance company charges 3% per 30 days and offers pro-rated daily terms at 0.10%.
 After careful review, ABC Supplies determines that their profit margin is sufficient to cover the finance expense and still make a decent profit.
 They decide to move forward with financing.

-b) Transaction details
+b) Transaction process

 The transaction starts when the PO financing company opens a Letter of Credit (LoC) to benefit the overseas supplier.
 It guarantees the supplier’s payment if they fulfill the order’s requirements.
 The transaction then proceeds as follows:

-• ACME Corp begins the manufacturing process
+- ACME Corp begins the manufacturing process

-• Goods are manufactured in 60 days.
+- Goods are manufactured in 60 days.

-• Goods are inspected by 3rd party company
+- Goods are inspected by third-party company

-• ACME Corp ships the goods to the US
+- ACME Corp ships the goods to the US

-• ABC Supplies sends invoice to Super Store for $1,000,000
+- ABC Supplies sends an invoice to Super Store for $1,000,000

-• Supper Store pays $1,000,000 after 30 days
+- Super Store pays $1,000,000 after 30 days

-• The finance company settles the transaction
+- The finance company settles the transaction

 c) Transaction settlement